-1. This appeal was filed by the Appellant on February 22, 2024.
-The Appellant alleged in her appeal form that the Appellee violated her rights under KRS 18A.095 and 101 KAR 1:375 by failing to adjust her salary to midpoint of the range after she completed the resign and reappoint process, as requested by her supervisor.
+1. The appeal was filed by the Appellant on January 12, 2024.
+The Appellant alleged in his appeal form that the Appellee violated his rights under KRS 18A.095 by failing to adjust his salary to midpoint of the range after he completed the resign and reappoint process, as requested by his supervisor.
 [See Appeal Form.]

-2. On September 23, 2024, the Appellee filed a Motion for Summary Judgment, in which it argued that the Personnel Board did not have jurisdiction to hear the appeal essentially because no action had been taken against the Appellant that violated KRS 18A.095 or any other provision of KRS Chapter 18A.
+2. On September 23, 2024, the Appellee filed a motion for summary judgment, in which it argued that the Personnel Board did not have jurisdiction to hear the appeal essentially because no action had been taken against the Appellant which violated KRS 18A.095 or any other provision of KRS Chapter 18A.

 3. The Appellant did not file a response to the Appellee's Motion for Summary Judgment.
 Pursuant to the Hearing Officer's prior Interim Order of July 23, 2024, any response to the Motion for Summary Judgment was due to be filed by October 23, 2024.
 As of the November 14, 2024 pre-hearing conference, no response had been filed by the Appellant and the deadline for filing had elapsed.
-The Appellant did not raise any arguments opposing the motion for summary judgment at the November 14, 2024 pre-hearing conference.
+The Appellant did not raise any arguments opposing the motion for summary judgment at the November 14, 2024, pre-hearing conference.

-FINDINGS OF [UNDISPUTED] FACT
+FINDINGS OF FACT

-1. The Appellant is employed as a Taxpayer Service Specialist III in the Department of Revenue, which is part of the Finance and Administration Cabinet.
-The Appellant is a classified employee with status.
+1. The Appellant is employed as a Revenue Audit Supervisor in the Department of Revenue, which is part of the Finance and Administration Cabinet.
+Appellant is a classified employee with status.